MrWillCom/awesome/README.md

 *   [googlefonts/spacemono](https://github.com/googlefonts/spacemono) - Original monospace display typeface family

-*   [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
+*   [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.

 *   [github/mona-sans](https://github.com/github/mona-sans) - Mona Sans, a variable font from GitHub